QUESTIONS ABOUT THE ONLINE MASTER'S PROGRAM

-Our priority application deadline is the second Tuesday in March (March 10, 2020 for fall 2020 admission).
-There is a final application deadline of May 12 for prospective students who are unable to complete their applications by the priority deadline.
-For both deadlines, application materials are due at 11:59 p.m.
+Our priority application deadline is the second Tuesday in March (March 8, 2022 for fall 2022 admission).
+There is a final application deadline of May 10 for prospective students who are unable to complete their applications by the priority deadline.
+For both deadlines, application materials and fees are due at 11:59 p.m.
 The system does not accept late applications.

 How does the two-deadline admissions process work?

 UNC Hussman faculty members will make priority admissions decisions in April.
-Once the May deadline passes, they will consider applications received after March 10 for any remaining slots.
-Applying by the priority deadline still gives you the best chance at admission.
+Once the May deadline passes, they will consider addtional applications received for any remaining slots.
+Applying by the priority deadline gives you the best chance at admission.

 More information on the application timeline is available on our admissions page.